 Service Areas Include:

-We accept major insurance providers for DIR/Floortime therapy and related developmental therapy services.
+We accept major insurance providers for school-based DIR Floortime therapy in NJ and related developmental therapy services.